zArubaru/qsys-get-uci-names/README.md

 The only requirement is, that the UCI has to have an (initially empty) `string UCI_Name` variable defined, which will be populated by this module.

+You can also find this repo in [Q-SYS Code Exchange](https://developers.qsc.com/s/exchange/developer-repo/a3YTO000002HTE92AO/get-uci-names).

 ## Example

 See the example file (`Get-UCI-Names-example.qsys`) for a full example!